Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 2/8/2022 (Day 26)

+- Still slogging through coding the portfolio update, but so close to the end!
+Also, my big win of the day was conquering my fear of networking.
+I actually got on Remo with the #100devs crew - and even turned my video on 😱 Everyone was lovely, naturally, and I survived.
+Now it's time for a post-vulnerability crash 🤣

 ## 2/2/2022 (Day 25)

 - Jumped back into portfolio, mainly working on responsiveness.
 TBH it's a tedious climb through the various screen sizes, but I'm finally to desktop size, so the finish line is in sight!
 Also, I thought I was a Flexbox person, but I think Grid is clicking for me this time... 🎉